ISAITB/shacl-validator/README.md

 each with its configuration property file and any other needed resources.
 A simple example of such configuration that you can also download and reuse, is provided in the RDF validation guide's [configuration step](https://www.itb.ec.europa.eu/docs/guides/latest/validatingRDF/index.html#step-3-prepare-validator-configuration).

+If you decide not to load any configurations, the generic SHACL validator configuration will be loaded instead.
+This generic configuration does not contain any validation artefacts and will instead allow you to upload your own validation schemas from the validator's UI and APIs.
+The domain of this generic validator is called **any**. you can access it like any other domain, from http://localhost:8080/shacl/any/upload.

 ## Using Docker

 If you choose Docker to run your validator you can use the [sample Dockerfile](etc/docker/shacl-validator/Dockerfile) as a starting point.
 To use this:
 1. Create a folder and copy within it the Dockerfile and JAR produced from the `shaclvalidator-war` module.
-2. Create a sub-folder (e.g. `resources`) as your resource root within which you place your domain configuration folder(s).
+2. (Optional) Create a sub-folder (e.g. `resources`) as your resource root within which you place your domain configuration folder(s).
-3. Adapt the Dockerfile to also copy the `resources` folder and set its path within the image as the `validator.resourceRoot`:
+3. (Optional) Adapt the Dockerfile to also copy the `resources` folder and set its path within the image as the `validator.resourceRoot`:

 ```
 ...